-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: District webiste and District social media pages; KAML or KKYX radio stations or WOAI, KENS, KSAT, or KABB televisions stations for information about closing school in an emergency.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: District website and

+District social media pages; KAML or KKYX radio stations or WOAI, KENS, KSAT, or KABB televisions stations for information about closing school in an emergency.

-[See Automated Emergency Communications on page 39.]
+[See Parent Contact Information on page 38 and Automated Emergency Communications on page 38.]